unknownASDFI/translate-animation-client-bot/README.md

 # Best-Translator-&-Animation-Client-Bot

-Send Animation messages and translate texts from other languages via your account in telegram whith telegram client bot.
+Send Animation messages and translate texts from other languages via your account in telegram white telegram client bot.

 ## Getting Started